edoardobortolozzo/PathCrawler/README.md

 getFileHash(element: Path) -> str

 ## Example
 You can try the program with

 ```shell
 $ py pathcrawler [directory]
 ```

 Or you can learn more on how to use the command with
 ```shell
 $ py pathcrawler -h
 ```

 ## Developing and installation
-Unfortunatly the library ins't aviable on pip yet.
+Unfortunatly the library isn't available on pip yet.
 The plan at the moment is to publish it at version 2.0.

 ## Donations